-- Create an alias for removing files which prompt for confirmation and delete

-the file that you created.

-- From your home directory get a list of files and directory in long format in reverse order with file sizes listed in human readable format.

-- ❖ (On HPC or LONI clusters) Find out the location of vi, emacs, perl and ifort.

-- Change the permission of the testagain directory to be world writable.

-- Open a few applications of choice in foreground one by one and then suspend them,

-- Get a list of suspended jobs,

-- Foreground job 1 and close it,

-- ❖ Background job 2,
+- Create an alias for removing files which prompt for confirmation and delete the file that you created. - From your home directory get a list of files and directory in long format in reverse order with file sizes listed in human readable format. - Find out the location of vi, emacs, perl and ifort. (hint: which xxx) - Change the permission of the testagain directory to be world writable. - Open a few applications of choice in foreground one by one and then suspend them - Get a list of suspended jobs, foreground job 1 and close it - Background job 2,Kill job 3, put job 2 in foreground and close it - Check if you still have any jobs running.

-- ❖ Kill job 3,

-- Put job 2 in foreground and close it,

-- Check if you still have any jobs running.